geops/react-spatial/DEVELOP.md

 ## Publish on [npmjs.com](https://www.npmjs.com/package/react-spatial)

-Commit/push the new version in `package.json`.
+Set the new version in `package.json`.
+Commit/push in master.

 Run publish: